ViacomInc/data-point/packages/data-point/docs/best-practices.md

 - Given the same inputs, always returns the same output.
 - [Referential transparency](https://medium.com/@olxc/referential-transparency-93352c2dd713) - if the expression can be replaced with its value without changing the program’s behavior.
-- Produce no side effects - the expression should not alter any external state (this includes not mutating any of the parameter values).
+- **Produce no side effects** - the expression should not alter any external state (this includes not mutating any of the parameter values).

+⚠️ It should be stressed that you should not modify the accumulator object (because it's very tempting to modify it directly).
+Since everything is async, modifying the accumulator could have unpredictable results if multiple reducers have a reference to the same object.

 ### Higher Order Reducers